 Ray’s Café (Seattle/Ballard) is a casual dining option located upstairs from pricier Ray’s Boathouse.
 The dine-in café menu features seasonal Northwest seafood favorites.
 Outdoor seating is available, when the weather is agreeable.

 Terra Plata (Seattle/Capitol Hill) features a seasonal menu that changes daily.
-Dine-in or takeout.
 Rooftop dining available, weather permitting.

-Four Seasons Goldfinch Tavern (Seattle downtown) offers a weekend brunch prix fixe for $59/person plus their ala carte menu.
+Four Seasons Goldfinch Tavern (Seattle downtown) offers a weekend brunch prix fixe plus their ala carte menu.
 The Ethan Stowell restaurant focuses on Pacific Northwest cuisine.

 Pike Place Market Restaurants (Seattle downtown).
 Find out which Market restaurants are open, their hours of operations, and if they offer indoor dining, outdoor dining, takeout, curbside pick-up, or delivery.